top of page

 Unacceptable Conduct

-• Abusive language, bullying, discourtesy or rudeness to a fellow participant.
+• Abusive language or bullying of a fellow participant.

-• Actual or threatened violence/bullying (emotional, verbal, physical) toward any individual or group.
+• Actual or threatened violence (emotional, verbal, physical).

 • Conduct endangering the life, safety, health or well-being of others.